debiki/talkyard-prod-one/README.md

 you've edited the same files and lines — then there will be edit conflicts, which you will need to resolve.

-Feel free to tell me about problems you find; post a something-is-broken topic here: http://www.effectivediscussions.org/forum/latest/support
+Feel free to tell me about problems you find; post a Problem topic here: http://www.effectivediscussions.org/forum/latest/support

-Perhaps I'll rename all config variables from `debiki.…` to `ed.…`, hmm.
+(Perhaps I'll rename all config variables from `debiki.…` to `ed.…`, hmm.)

 Preparation